mguptahub/plane-ce/deploy/packer/ee-docker-aws-ami-instructions.md

 2. Wait at least 5 minutes for cloud-init to complete
 3. Check the setup logs as described above

-For additional support, please visit our documentation at https://plane.town/docs or contact support at support@plane.town.
+For additional support, please visit our documentation at https://docs.plane.so/ or contact support at support@plane.so.